Binary number: Long carry method

 The top row shows the carry bits used.
 Instead of the standard carry from one column to the next, the lowest-ordered "1" with a "1" in the corresponding place value beneath it may be added and a "1" may be carried to one digit past the end of the series.
 The "used" numbers must be crossed off, since they are already added.
 Other long strings may likewise be cancelled using the same technique.
 Then, simply add together any remaining digits normally.
 Proceeding in this manner gives the final answer of 1 1 0 0 1 1 1 0 0 0 12 (164910).
 In our simple example using small numbers, the traditional carry method required eight carry operations, yet the long carry method required only two, representing a substantial reduction of effort.

 Addition table

-The binary addition table is similar, but not the same, as the truth table of the logical disjunction operation $\lor$.
+The binary addition table is similar to, but not the same as, the truth table of the logical disjunction operation $\lor$.
 The difference is that $1 \lor 1 = 1$, while $1+1=10$.